gordonwatts/hep-programming-hints/README.md

 ## Running the MCP Server

+### Using Docker

+See the Docker installation section above for running the server in a container.

+### Using MCP Client Configuration

 The MCP server is configured via the `config.json` file.
 To use it with an MCP client:

 1. Reference this project in your MCP client configuration